 Learn what’s new in the publishing world.
 The agents and editors will form a panel at the optional Friday night buffet (additional $40 fee).
 Bring your questions for the open Q & A!

 Peer Critique.
 Friday night raps allow you to bring along sample pages to read aloud.
 Or participate in our prompt contest, Apples to Writers, where you can win fun prizes and earn the title Ruler of All Writers for the remainder of the conference.

 Mentoring.
-Conferees can receive guidance from their workshop leader by sending in a writing sample to the Critique Coordinator by May 1.
+Conferees can receive guidance from their workshop leader by sending in a writing sample by May 1st.
+Details are available on the annual conference site.

 Contests.
 Submit your manuscript and find out how your work competes.
-PWC offers two different contests with some pretty cool prizes!
+PWC offers several different contests each year with some pretty cool prizes!
 First prize for our advance submission Manuscript Contest, with three different categories and evaluated by our national team of esteemed judges, is a free conference for the next year!
 And bring along a one-page entry for the Words on the Wall contest.

 Purchase books and pick up free publications.
 We will have a bookseller on site with books by all of our presenters—purchase one and get it signed!—as well as some giveaways to boost your freelancing career.

 Networking.
 This conference brings together the most serious writers in the Philadelphia area and beyond.
 Do not underestimate the power of networking!
 Consider making up some business cards so people can remember you.